JDRQlabs/LLM-Chatbot/db/README.md

 # Database Setup Guide

-This directory contains the database schema and seed data for the FastBots Clone MVP.
+This directory contains the database schema and seed data for the Whatsapp Chatbot MVP.

 ## Prerequisites